Mogana004/Leetcode_DSA/BinarySearch/9) Square root of a number - BS.md

-### to fing the Suare root of a number - using Binary search
+### To fing the Suare root of a number - using Binary search

 ![image](https://github.com/user-attachments/assets/4cfa206c-3e4b-472c-aadc-bc185466dcef)

 ```java